corenominal/template.philipnewborough.co.uk/README.md

 | `cli/test/count` | `CLI\Test::count` | CLI only |

 ### Admin Panel
-The `/admin` dashboard requires admin authentication and includes a DataTables-powered data table with Bootstrap 5 styling, a responsive offcanvas sidebar, and conditional navigation.
+The `/admin` dashboard requires admin authentication and includes a server-side DataTables-powered data table with Bootstrap 5 styling, a responsive offcanvas sidebar, and conditional navigation.
+DataTables requests are handled by `Admin\Home::datatable` at `GET /admin/datatable`, which uses [`hermawan/datatables`](https://github.com/hermawan/ci4-datatables) to build the server-side JSON response from a query builder instance.
+Column output can be customised via `->edit()` callbacks before calling `->toJson(true)`.

 ### API
 All routes under `/api/*` are protected by the `ApiFilter`.
 Authentication is header-based (`apikey`, `user-uuid`).
 A master API key can bypass per-user validation.
 Responses are JSON.
 CORS is open (`*`) with support for `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, and `OPTIONS`.